klmmmv/thesis/chap1.md

 is time consuming and therefore increases costs for the business.

-There seems to be a large gap between theory, academic research and practice [TODO citation needed].
+There seems to be a large gap between theory, academic research and practice [@olbrich:2010].
 Therefore a way of modeling is needed which enables every participating employee to express his point of view into a language which can be used to model a process.